Where does Digital Signage fit in Omnichannel Retail?

 How is this possible?

 This has to do with how easy it is to interact with digital display systems.
-Displays can be customized to each user to guarantee that every customer receives a unique experience based on their purchasing history and interests.
+You can customize displays to each user.
+So, guarantee every customer receives a unique experience based on their purchasing history and interests.
 Some businesses are already doing this with barcode scanning displays for membership cards and loyalty programs.
-The customer simply has to scan their card at a kiosk to get a personalized display of relevant offers, promotions, and membership specials that are unique to them.
+The customer simply has to scan their card at a kiosk to get a personalized display of relevant offers.
+You can add promotions and membership specials as well.
 This type of outreach can be significant — the same research quoted above revealed that 29.5% of customers found digital menus and visual displays influential in their purchasing decision.

 Don’t wait to implement a digital signage strategy in your retail location.
-Consistency and a fluid customer experience is essential to generating revenue and building a loyal following, but this experience can be hard to create without a bridge between your physical and digital presences.
-A retail digital signage strategy may be all your business needs to bring more eyes to your brand – and bring more people to your store.
+Consistency and a fluid customer experience are essential to generating revenue and building a loyal following.
+However, this experience can be hard to create without a bridge between your physical and digital presence.
+A retail digital signage strategy may be all your business needs to bring more eyes to your brand.
+And…bring more people to your store.